SaladinDacic/BinanceNew/README.md

-# n8n-nodes-starter
+# n8n-nodes-binance

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

-Example starter module for custom n8n nodes.
+Example binance module for custom n8n nodes.
 Binance API example from the n8n documentation is used for this purpose.
 This is a TEST node used as a template for node creation.

 ## Try it out with docker